tnichols217/notes-old/APLang/Speech.md

 and why Mac and Windows just kinda suck

 %%
-Why I use Linux and why mac and windows just kinda suck in compariso
+Why I use Linux and why mac and windows just kinda suck in comparison
 %%

 ---